Corruption in Tunisia: History of corruption

+Corruption in the modern age

 It is estimated that Tunisia lost more than US$1 billion per year between 2000 and 2008 due to corruption, bribery, kickbacks, trade mispricing and criminal activities.

 The National Constituent Assembly developed an anti-corruption initiative in December 2012 which aims to establish a national integrity system, to promote the independent National Anti-Corruption Authority, and to boost civil society participation in corruption prevention.
 However, the government's effort is still considered limited.
 Corruption is still a serious problem yet it is less pervasive when compared to the neighboring countries.

-The role of middlemen is very important for doing business in Tunisia, and many investors consider that having the right connections when collaborating on business in order to overcome administrative hurdles to investment and public procurement is crucial.
+The role of middlemen is very important for doing business in Tunisia, and many investors consider that having the right connections when collaborating on business to overcome administrative hurdles to investment and public procurement is crucial.
 State-owned companies or private groups owned by influential families continue to enjoy a privileged position, with close political and administrative ties and easier access to financing.

+The new government of Tunisia has made efforts to deal with the legacy of corruption from past regimes.
+After the revolution of 2011 came the formation of numerous committees within the government.
+The Investigative Committee for Acts of Corruption and Bribery Committed Under the Former President was one such committee, determining the extent of corruption within numerous sectors of public and private institutions.
+This committee's performance left many Tunisians dissatisfied.
+Of the numerous reports that were filed by citizens, only a small minority of them were dealt with, many of which focused on the president and his circle.

+While corruption in Tunisia is widely regarded as pervasive, actions are being taken by the government in order to overcome this.
+Article 11 of the Tunisian constitution states that public officials are required to publicize their financial earnings.
+However, only 12% of the Tunisian parliament has done so.
+Article 32 of the constitution allows citizens to freely request information, and in 2016 a government department was created to facilitate this.
+This policy was not implemented perfectly, as Prime Minister Chahed stated civil servants must request permission from superiors before publicly discussing this information.
+The government has however passed an order for the protection of whistleblowers, allowing for increased transparency within the state.